XeroAPI/xero-python/xero_python/payrolluk/docs/PayrollUkApi.md

 # **update_employee_salary_and_wage**
 > SalaryAndWageObject update_employee_salary_and_wage(xero_tenant_id, employee_id, salary_and_wages_id, salary_and_wage)

-updates employee salary and wages record
+Updates salary and wages record for a specific employee

 ### Example